-DietPi is specifically designed to make an initial small and lean installation of Linux.
-It’s based on a small (400MB) optimised Debian distribution for each specific platform, which there are plenty supported.
-It comes with easy access to tools for installing optimised software for specific tasks.
+DietPi is specifically designed to make an initially small and lean installation of Linux.
+It’s based on a small (400MB) optimized Debian distribution for each specific platform, which there are plenty supported.
+It comes with easy access to tools for installing optimized software for specific tasks.
 So you can install just the software you need, without the included fluff you find in other distributions.
 Every time you log in, you get a notice if there is an update of the system.
-It also shows a couple of tools specific for DietPI, which is a nice feature for those less comfortable with using Linux.
+It also shows a couple of tools specific for

 Setting the Process Priority

 As you can see in the screenshot, you can tweak individual processes to maximize the response of the specific server.
 The images are from my NodeRED Home Controller Server.
 It’s important that NodeRED get’s the highest priority, but I’ve also tweaked lighthttpd, MySQL, and PHP.
 So NodeRED gets a “nice” value of -20 and both PHP and MySQL gets nice -10.
 The changes do make a noticeable improvement when working with the web interface.
 It’s much faster and responsive than when the processes are set to the default values.
 This is a very handy tool to squeeze out all the performance from a single board computer.

 You can totally go nuts and start to mess with the Linux Scheduling Policy if you want to.
 Any process can be set to

 - First In, First Out (Real-Time, time-critical)

 - Batch style execution

 As you can see, there’s a lot of possibilities to make your small server run at optimal speed.
 This is a handy and easy to use tool.
 My advice is to start with just changing the nice values for the processes.
 You can actually make the machine perform worse if your scheduling settings are wrong.
 It’s easy to try out different settings and see if they make any improvements.